Czech News Center

 Czech News Center a.s. (previously known as Ringier Axel Springer CZ a.s.) is one of the largest media houses in the Czech Republic.

 Overview

 The company publishes several daily newspapers (Blesk, Aha! and Sport), many printed magazines, online magazines, web projects, applications and run the services of a virtual operator and printing works.
 The sole owner of the company is Czech Media Invest a.s., which is indirectly owned by Daniel Křetínský and Patrik Tkáč.

 The subsidiary is the Czech Print Center a. s., with operations in Prague and Ostrava.
 CNC also has a 27% share in the largest Czech company for print distribution PNS, a. s.

-Company management

-As of 1 February 2020, the management of the company consists of: